 The 'Advanced Practice Team of the Year' Award was given to the 4C Paediatric Assessment Unit Advanced Practice Team for consistently demonstrating working together to deliver outstanding healthcare.
-The teams' collaboration has helped to improve patient experience, aligned to the Cheshire and Merseyside People Promise.
-Shelley was awarded this honour because of her immense commitment, diligence, and passion for improving patient experience, enhancing clinical nursing skills through education and leadership and establishing her advanced practice role within the pre assessment team and theatres environment.
+The teams' collaboration has helped to improve patient experience, enhance relationships with community colleagues and has led to positive impacts on ED flow as well as more efficient patient discharges.